DanielRodriguezRivero/DanielRodriguezRivero/README.md

 - <a href="https://github.com/DanielRodriguezRivero/50xRoboto">50xRoboto</a> : Quiz game in Spanish.
 - <a href="https://github.com/DanielRodriguezRivero/Jim-del-Espacio-Exterior-2">Jim del Espacio Exterior 2</a> : Visual novel in Spanish.
 - <a href="https://github.com/DanielRodriguezRivero/Elecciones_generales">Elecciones Generales</a> : Visual novel in Spanish.
+- <a href="https://github.com/DanielRodriguezRivero/ideamatic">Idea-Matic</a> : Simple tool to help your inspiration.

 <h3 align="left">Connect with me:</h3>
 <p align="left">